 Hello to you!
 How are things in your neck of the woods?
 Are you enjoying autumn or has it already passed you by?

 Fall is such a pretty season, full of such simple splendor, that it’s too bad that it doesn’t last longer, don’t you think?
 Sometimes, I can hardly believe how awe-inspiring nature can be.
 There are moments when I look around and I’ll notice something that seems especially beautiful.
-Often it has to do with the way the light is falling…glimmers of a setting sun shining though the clouds…or the sun’s rays softly illuminating the trees, sending sparkly bits of light through the leaves as they flutter in the breeze.
+Often it has to do with the way the light is falling…glimmers of a setting sun shining through the clouds…or the sun’s rays softly illuminating the trees, sending sparkly bits of light through the leaves as they flutter in the breeze.
 I know it sounds kind of weird, but sometimes I have moments where I’m so overcome by God’s creation that it almost makes me cry 🙂

 Gosh, I can’t believe it’s October already!
 Time sure flies, doesn’t it?
 That thought ran through my mind the other day as I was looking through pictures on the computer and saw these shots that I took last APRIL!
 I have a tendency to do that…take photos and then forget about them.
 At any rate, I thought the colors and subjects worked well for autumn too, so here they are.